-- Most people were climbing at a slow to moderate pace in small groups.
+- Most people were climbing at a slow to moderate pace individually or in small groups.
 There were also, once in a while, groups of students and cadets who raced up the steps.
 I reached the first tower in about half an hour where a board displayed a sketch of the route.
-Took breakfast there as the legs already wanted to rest.
+Had my breakfast there as the legs already were crying for rest.

-An hour after the start I reached the second tower.
-There was no signal on the mobile phone and I was told it wasn’t possible to make calls unless one went further up.
+An hour of climbing later I reached the second tower.
+There was no signal on my mobile phone and I was told it wasn’t possible to make calls unless one went further up.
 Two hours later I arrived at the third tower which opened onto a plateau.
-One could stroll down the bazaar there at leisure.
-Notice boards were asking to respect the greenery and sanctity of the hill and banning smoking, drinking, non-veg foods and chewing gutka.
-Here the pilgrims can take a ticket to join a special queue for them at the temple.
-Not relishing the noise and jostle of the queue I continued after having a small dish of mixed fruits.
+One could stroll down the bazaar there.
+Notice boards asked to respect the greenery and sanctity of the hill and banned smoking, drinking, non-veg foods and chewing gutka.
+Here the pilgrims can take a ticket to join a special queue for them at the hilltop temple.
+Not relishing the noise and jostle of the queue at the counter I continued after having a plate of mixed fruits.

 The first two thousand steps were the hardest.
-The short walls at the sides of the stairway provided relief to weary walkers who gratefully occupied them.
-The remaining part of the trek was relatively easier as it was less steep and had longer flat walkways.
+The parapets of the stairway provided relief to weary walkers who gratefully sat on them.
+The remaining part of the trek was relatively easier as it was less steep and had many long and flat walkways.

-There were a lot of deer behind a fencing, at some point on the route.
-I wondered if they were brought in there or belonged to native stock from the place.
+At some point en route, lots of deer behind a fencing were seen.
+I wondered if they were brought in there or belonged to the place.

-At a higher elevation, the steps ended on a road and the walk offered, for the first time, a wide view of the hills around.
-Wind turbines were slowly spinning on the topmost hill.
+At a higher elevation the steps ended on a road and the walk offered, for the first time, a wide view of the hills around.
+Wind turbines were slowly spinning on the hilltops.

 And some distance up what seemed to be the final steps started.
 The pilgrims by now had slowed down a lot, moving in half steps and resting more frequently.

-After covering some more distance came step 3500.
-It seemed only trekking enthusiasts or fitness freaks would look for it as most of the pilgrims were too exhausted to check out step numbers.
+After covering some more distance I reached step 3500.
+It seemed only the trekking enthusiasts or fitness freaks would care about it as hardly anyone, exhausted as they were, seemed interested in it.